skynettx/raptorsetup/README.md

 ### Linux
 Install lib-sdl2 32 bit and or 64 bit from the packagemanager of your respective distro.

+### macOS
+Install lib-sdl2 from dmg or from a packagemanager like brew etc.

 ## Thanks
 Special thanks for libtextscreen to all contributors from chocolate-doom project.